 Will Walking on a Torn Meniscus Make it Worse?

-A torn meniscus is a common knee injury that can occur due to trauma or age-related degeneration.
-It's important to understand this condition because it can cause significant pain and discomfort, and if left untreated, it can lead to long-term knee problems.
+A torn meniscus is a common knee injury resulting from trauma or age-related degeneration, which can cause significant pain and discomfort.
+Thus it's important to understand what is a torn meniscus and how to heal a torn meniscus.
+If left untreated, it can lead to long-term knee problems.

 Causes of Torn Meniscus

-As we age, the cartilage in our bodies, including the meniscus, can become weaker and more prone to damage.
-Age-related wear and tear can cause the meniscus to weaken and potentially tear, particularly with repetitive use over time.
-Additionally, pre-existing conditions such as arthritis can increase the risk of developing a torn meniscus due to weakened cartilage.
+With aging, our meniscus and other cartilage become weaker and more prone to damage.
+With repetitive using the meniscus over time, our meniscus has the potential to tear.
+Additionally, pre-existing conditions such as arthritis can increase the risk of developing a torn meniscus.

 Pain and swelling in the knee joint are the most common symptoms of a torn meniscus.
-The pain is usually felt around the affected area of the knee, and it can be sharp or dull, depending on the severity of the tear.
-The pain may also be accompanied by swelling, which can make the knee joint feel stiff and uncomfortable.
+When we get a torn meniscus, we can feel the pain around the affected area of the knee.
+Depending on the severity of the torn meniscus, you can experience a sharp pain or dull pain.
+This pain may be accompanied by swelling, which can make the knee joint feel stiff and uncomfortable.

 Will Walking on a Torn Meniscus Make it Worse?